ysyk2021/the-art-of-effective-meetings-how-to-run-successful-and-productive-meetings-at-work/src/chapter-3-4.md

-Chapter 3: Developing a Meeting Mindset: Developing Empathy and Compassion Through Meetings
+Developing Empathy and Compassion Through Meetings
 ===========================================================================================

 Developing empathy and compassion through meetings is essential for creating a positive and productive meeting environment.
 In this chapter, we will explore strategies for developing a meeting mindset that promotes empathy and compassion.